 This inventory is surely incomplete, but it contains all the college parodies of Playboy I know of.
-(For some, their existence is all I know about them.)
+(For some, their existence is all I know of.)
 I’ve tried to include school name, parody-issuing publication (in italics), parody title (in quotes), date and page count (in parentheses) in each listing.
 Parodies that don’t include front and back covers in their page numbering are marked “+ 4.”
 (FYI, the “+ 8” for the 1958 “Ployboy” isn’t a typo; it was distributed behind a second cover that bore the Yale Record nameplate, presumably to pacify the Post Office.)
-All but two of these parodies are issue-length, the exceptions being the Cal Pelican’s 1965 “Guide to Seduction” article and the Hofstra Nonsense’s five-page “Playdoh” in 1988 and two articles in the Cal Pelican (1965) and Northwestern Rubber Teeth (1980).
+All parodies are issue-length except the Hofstra Nonsense’s five-page “Playdoh” in 1988 and two articles in the Cal Pelican (1965) and Northwestern Rubber Teeth (1980).
 As always, I’d welcome additions and corrections.

 Playboy Parodies I: College, 1955-1989

 Arizona Kitty Kat: “Playgirl,” April 1955 (36 pages)